fumcs/fumcs.github.io/_posts/2023-08-17-Bike-Part-III.md

 ## Static & dynamic edges

+In this section of the code, we are establishing both static and dynamic edge features for the construction of the graph dataset.
+These features are crucial in defining the attributes and characteristics associated with the edges connecting bike stations within the graph.
+These components contribute to defining static and dynamic edge features for the graph dataset.
+Static edge features remain constant, providing important information about the connectivity between bike stations.
+On the other hand, dynamic edge features vary over time, capturing the evolving nature of bike-sharing demand and trip-specific attributes.
+This comprehensive approach ensures that the graph accurately represents the relationships and characteristics of the bike stations and their connections.

 {::nomarkdown}
 {% assign jupyter_path = "assets/jupyter/rental_bike/part_III/static_dynamic_edge-divvybikes.ipynb"| relative_url %}
 {% capture notebook_exists %}{% file_exists assets/jupyter/rental_bike/part_III/static_dynamic_edge-divvybikes.ipynb %}{% endcapture %}